-This two part online workshop provides an opportunity for the participants to get to know the basics of participatory action research (PAR).
-By using non-formal educational methods, we will discuss both the theoretical background and the practical aspects of this method, and see real-life examples how it can be used to solve social problems or to empower members of vulnerable social groups to recognize the structural reasons of oppression and stand up for their rights.
+This day-long workshop provides an opportunity for the participants to get to know the basics of participatory action research (PAR).
+By using non-formal educational methods, we will discuss both the theoretical background and the practical aspects of this method and see real-life examples how it can be used to solve social problems or to empower members of vulnerable social groups to recognize the structural reasons of oppression and stand up for their rights.

 This workshop is for you, if: